-Independence Square is a 190,361 square foot grocery-anchored retail centre located at 7323 East Independence Boulevard, Charlotte, North Carolina.
+Independence Square is a 190,361 square foot grocery-anchored shopping centre located at 7323 East Independence Boulevard, Charlotte, North Carolina.
 The centre was constructed in 1986 and subsequently renovated in 2000.
 Independence Square is situated on 13.6 acres of land in a highly populated residential node with great visibility and signage along a major throughway.
-Independence Square is 99% occupied and is anchored by Super G Mart.
+Independence Square is 100.0% occupied and is anchored by Super Global Mart.